changerate/exam-timer/README.md

 # exam-timer
-I built this website to help me optimize my time allocation for each question in exams.
+I built this website in a night to help me optimize my time allocation for each question in exams.

 Check out the Replit-hosted website here:
 [https://replit.com/@CarlosV16/exam-timer?v=1](https://replit.com/@CarlosV16/exam-timer?v=1)